Staphylococcus/brain-from-brane/docs/01-pattern-realism/1-pattern-realism.md

 - **[Fundamental Information](../glossary.md#fundamental-information)**: This encompasses the **intrinsic properties** of these **fundamental strings**.
 Crucially, their specific, **stable, and quantized modes of vibration** determine their apparent characteristics (like mass, charge, and spin).
 Each such stable vibrational mode manifests as a **distinct type of elementary particle**, forming the first layer of **stable building blocks** from which more complex structures [emerge](../glossary.md#emergence).
 These particle properties, born from specific vibrational patterns, in turn define the nature of the strings' **[worldsheets](../glossary.md#worldsheet)** and their subsequent interactions.
 - **[Organizational Information](../glossary.md#organizational-information)**: This is embodied in the **specific configurations and histories (the [worldsheets](../glossary.md#worldsheet))** of these **strings** through spacetime – their dynamic form, interactions (such as joining and splitting), and relational configurations.
 It also manifests as the **broader emergent patterns and structures** that arise from the collective tapestry of these interwoven **[worldsheets](../glossary.md#worldsheet)** when observed at different scales.

+These foundational and organizational patterns set the stage for the emergence of **[Semantic Information](../glossary.md#semantic-information)**—information that carries meaning for an interpreting agent.
+This crucial transition from raw pattern to interpreted meaning represents a key threshold in the information hierarchy, explored in detail in [1.a.
+Pathway of Emergence](1a-pathway-emergence.md).

 ## Ontic Structural Realism